 The global medical smart textile market is bifurcated into technology, application, and end-users.

-Based on technology, the global market is divided into wearable technology, textile sensors, and others.
+The global market is divided into wearable technology, textile sensors, and others.

 The wearable technology segment is the highest contributor to the market and is projected to grow at a CAGR of 7.74% over the forecast period.
-Wearable technology delivers a lot of benefits for patients patients monitoring and treatment.
+Wearable technology delivers a lot of benefits for patients ' monitoring and treatment.
 The garments manufactured using wearable technology can send data or feedback from the sensors in the textile to a smart device, computer, or app that can analyze and display the data meaningfully to the end user.
 This technology is used to manufacture shirts, socks, and hospital gowns.
 In addition, increasing adoption of this technology by major market players is predicted to drive market growth.
 For instance, the biometric smart shirt manufactured by Carre Technologies (Hexoskin) utilizes wearable technology.
 Moreover, rising research activities are expected to drive market growth.

 Textile sensors can be used for physiological assessment as well as therapeutic purposes.
 Textile sensors use optical fiber technology to evaluate temperature, moisture, blood oxygenation, sweat pH level, respiration rate, and movement.
 Textile sensors are mostly used in hospital blankets, bandages, plasters, and transdermal patches.
 In addition, the rising focus of major market players to incorporate textile sensors in hospital blankets, bandages, etc., is expected to drive market growth.
 For instance, Gentherm, a US-based company, manufactures Maxi-Therm Lite single-use hypothermia blankets using textile sensors.
 Growing R&D activities on textile sensors are also expected to drive market growth.

-Based on application, the global market is bifurcated into bio-monitoring, surgery, therapy, and wellness, and others.
+The global market is bifurcated into bio-monitoring, surgery, therapy, and wellness, and others.

 The bio-monitoring segment dominates the global market and is predicted to exhibit a CAGR of 6.82% during the forecast period.
 Medical smart textiles for bio-monitoring applications have been manufactured for over a decade.
 Active and passive electrodes are attached to the textiles for bio-monitoring, and passive electrodes are mostly preferred.
 These electrodes could analyze the electrical signals and register the cardiac and muscle activities by detecting electrical signals generated by the heart and muscles.
 Hence, medical smart textiles could be used to measure heartbeats and heart rate variability (HRV) and record electrocardiography (ECG) and electromyography.
 The flourishing prevalence of cardiovascular diseases and increasing technological advancements are expected to stimulate market growth.